MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pregister_notification_callback.md

 The FDO that owns the callback.
 The hdaudbus driver will take a reference on this FDO while the callback is registered to ensure the callback routine is valid.

 ### -param NotificationCallback:
-The callback routine that will be called to notify the driver as DMA progressing.
+The callback routine that will be called to notify the driver as DMA is progressing.
 Depending on the notification count parameter that is used with AllocateDmaBufferWithNotification, the registered event is signaled one or two times for every time that the DMA passes through the audio buffer.

 ### -param CallbackContext:
 Driver-specific context value for the callback routine.